 Instead of always keeping an eye on stock, the software reminds you when you’re low on a product.
 Of course, you’ll have to determine the threshold for “low”, but it’s always modifiable, never permanent.
 This is where you’ll apply accrued economic knowledge, trend and other research.

-Multiple store integration
+Multiple marketplace integration

 Multiple store integrations allow tracking inventory across all of your stores.
 The software automatically updates the remaining stock after each sale and you don’t have to worry about overselling anymore.